 David J Whyte interviewed Donald Trump in 2011 ahead of the opening of his Aberdeen golf course.
-Here reflects on how his golf acquisitions might reflect on his presidency.
+Here reflects on how his golf acquisitions might mirror his presidency.

-I encountered the Trump team in Scotland when they were building their first golf complex outside of the USA.
-Ground hadn't been broken on the impressive Balmedie Dunes just north of Aberdeen when ‘The Donald’ was proclaiming it...
+I first dealt with 'The Donald' when he was building his first golf complex outside of the USA.
+Ground hadn't been broken on the impressive Balmedie Dunes just north of Aberdeen in Scotland when Trump was proclaiming it...
 'The Greatest Golf Course in the World'.
-Over his increasingly frequent visits to the Home of Golf, we were to get used to his flip-lid hairstyle and even more flippant remarks.

-I was asked by a couple of magazines to write about the new Scottish acquisition and in the course of proceedings, Mr Trump heard of my interest and asked if we could talk.
-I checked my diary, found a slot to squeeze him in and in due course was patched through to his cell phone somewhere on a golf course in Florida.
+I was asked by a couple of magazines to write about the new Scottish acquisition and in the course of proceedings, Mr Trump heard of my interest.
+Through his chief executive at Balmedie, Sarah Malone, he asked if we could talk.
+I checked my diary.
+A week later I was patched through to his cell phone somewhere on a golf course in Florida.

 A few years on and now he’s President Trump.
 Who would have thought it?
 Certainly at the time not me.
 So through my very limited insight into his golf real estate business and a 35-minute interview over the phone, let’s reflect on how this contentious presidency might play out.

 Before he got distracted with a trifling thing called the American Presidency, Donald Trump had been buying golf properties around Great Britain & Ireland such as the Golf Links & Hotel at Doonbeg, Turnberry Resort on Scotland's Ayrshire coast and the new course, Trump International Golf Links in Aberdeen.
 These are three of the best golf resorts this side of the Atlantic and I know them well.